There are thousands of rules about punctuation. This section attempts to cover some basics.

 exclamation mark: Occasionally ok in headings, almost never in copy, even in quotes.
 It replaces a full stop or comma, so should not be followed by either.

-full stop: Using these after initials in a name such as A. A. Gill can look ‘spotty’ and many favour dropping them (though, apparently, the point is part of P. Diddy’s name).
+full stop: Using these after initials in a name such as A. A. Gill can look ‘spotty’ and many favour dropping them (though, apparently, the point is part of P. Diddy’s name, or was, since he is now called Diddy).
 I think you should put A A Gill, with a half space between the initials and the surname.
 Use a full stop rather than a question mark after an indirect question, eg ‘He asked which way to go’.
 You should not use a full point after an exclamation mark or a question mark.

 hyphen: If you are putting two or more words together to make an adjective in front of a noun or name, you would usually hyphenate it.
 Thus: ‘Father-of-three James Cornish said . . .’
 If the words follow the noun or name, they would not usually be hyphenated.
 Thus: ‘James Cornish, a father of three, said . . .’
 Hyphens can be used to attach prefixes such as over, under, inter and multi, but not always.
 Basically use a hyphen if it would look peculiar without one (such as reinterview) or have an ambiguous meaning (such as recover and re-cover), or where a vowel would be repeated, such as re-examine, co-operate.
 Otherwise run the prefix and the word together, as in ‘multipurpose’ or ‘bilingual’.
 Hyphens can be used to make two words into a third with a distinct meaning, eg ‘ball-boy’, but sadly this is far from consistent and many compound words that would seem to need hyphens remain two words, such as ‘guinea pig’, ‘time bomb’ and ‘ice cream’.
 If in doubt, use a dictionary.